-As the market for mobile uploads expands, so does the potential for failure and error.
+As the market for mobile uploads continues to expand, so does the potential for failure and error.
 The Visual Networking Index from Cisco estimates that current mobile data traffic has increased to 18 times its 2011 rate.
 These growth rates are still accelerating.
 There is still plenty of room for the market to grow — 33 percent of the half a billion mobile phone users around the world are still on 3G networks.

 What Is Causing Failed Mobile Uploads?